Logan, Utah

 Logan is a city in Cache County, Utah, United States.
-The 2020 census recorded the population was 52,778.
+The 2020 census recorded the population at 52,778.
 Logan is the county seat of Cache County and the principal city of the Logan metropolitan area, which includes Cache County and Franklin County, Idaho.
-The Logan metropolitan area contained 125,442 people as of the 2010 census and was declared by Morgan Quitno in 2005 and 2007 to be the safest in the United States in those years.
-Logan also is the location of the main campus of Utah State University.
+The Logan metropolitan area contained 147,908 people as of the 2020 census.
+Logan has the main campus of Utah State University.

 History

-The town of Logan was founded in 1859 by settlers sent by Brigham Young to survey for the site of a fort near the banks of the Logan River.
+The town of Logan was founded in 1859 by settlers Brigham Young sent to survey for the site of a fort near the banks of the Logan River.
 They named their new community "Logan" for Ephraim Logan, an early fur trapper in the area.
 Logan was incorporated on January 17, 1866.

-Brigham Young College was founded here on August 6, 1877 (and closed in 1926), and Utah State University – then called the Agricultural College of Utah – was founded in 1888.
+Brigham Young College was founded in Logan on August 6, 1877.
+Utah State University, originally called the Agricultural College of Utah, was founded in 1888.
+Brigham Young College, run by the Church of Jesus Christ of Latter-day Saints, closed in 1926 and its library and manuscripts were given to Utah State University.

-Logan's growth reflects settlement and post-war booms along with other changes incidental to conditions in the West.
-Logan grew to about 20,000 in the mid-1960s, and according to Census estimates, exceeded 50,000 in 2015.
+Logan's growth reflects settlement and postwar booms along with other changes incidental to conditions in the West.
+Logan grew to about 20,000 in the mid-1960s, and according to census estimates, exceeded 50,000 in 2015.